Mocking Prisma in NestJS Unit Tests

 For an overview of the pattern and approach to mocking ORMs, see the Mocking ORMs overview.

 Prisma uses a generated client that you typically import directly.
-Wrap it in an injectable class.
+Wrap it in an injectable class so Suites can auto-mock it.

 Step 1: Create a Prisma Injectable